tenkabuto/aphorisms/chapter1.md

 # Chapter 1
 ```
-To think is not to think clearly.
+To think is not to think well.
 ```

 On a related note: